vimalsubbiah7/Email-Bomber/README.md

 # Email-Bomber
-Email bomber on python
+Email bomber on python.

-Basic Email bomber built on python
+Basic Email bomber built on python.

 ## Currently only works for gmail and configure it for "Less secure settings" in your account